Restoration

 Restoring a piano is far more than bringing it back into working order.
 It means understanding what it was, respecting what it is, and restoring its full expressive capacity — without betraying its soul.

 I restore grand pianos of all eras, from 1800 to the present day.
-Each intervention is carried out with the rigour of a craftsman who builds his own instruments — a rare standard that guarantees absolute consistency between diagnosis, bespoke parts and the final result.
+Each intervention is carried out with the rigour of a maker who builds his own instruments — an overall perspective gained through years of building, put at the service of restoration, guaranteeing absolute consistency between diagnosis and final result.

 Types of intervention